bourretbrandon/disk-temperature-tray/README.md

 Prerequisites for Linux System:

- - Gtk2, libappindicator, Perl, and smartctl (and its dependencies)
+ - Gtk2, libappindicator, and smartctl (and its dependencies)

-Prerequisites (modules) for Perl:
+Prerequisites for Perl (only needed if you don't want to run the pre-compiled executable):

  - File::Spec